The amazing Mývatn & Krafla Area in North-Iceland - a Compilation of the wonderful Sights

 Visiting the cows at Vogafjós

-Vogafjós - Cove Cowshed is both a restaurant and an open cowshed, which offers local produce, like smoked lamb and trout, tea and jam, rye bread cooked in a hot spring, home-made cheese and mozzarella and beef from their own cattle.
-A visit to the cows and calves is complimentary.
+Vogafjós - Cove Cowshed is both a restaurant and an open cowshed, which offers local produce, like smoked lamb and trout, tea and jam, rye bread cooked in a hot spring, home-made cheese and mozzarella and beef from their cattle.

-Read more about Vogafjós in my travel-blog Mývatn in North-Iceland - Part III - Grjótagjá, Stóragjá & the Mývatn Naturebaths.
+Read more about Vogafjós in my travel-blog: Mývatn in North-Iceland - Part III - Grjótagjá, Stóragjá & the Mývatn Naturebaths.

 Reykjahlíðarkirkja church and the huge lava rocks